Gry's Virtual Keyboard Museum

 Hammond M-100 with Leslie 147 (1982)

-My next organ brought me both the nicer percussion and the scan vibrato much similar to the big B3 organ, but it still had the short 44 key manuals.
-This organ was bought from the world famous Norwegian band Titanic, and was cut and painted black.
-It sounded extremely nice, and stayed with me for some years.
+My next organ brought me both the nicer percussion and the scan vibrato similar to the big B3 organs, but it still had the short 44 key manuals.
+I bought this organ from Kenny Aas, the organ player in the famous Norwegian band Titanic.
+When I bought it, it was cut and painted like a Norwegian flag in red, white and blue.
+It sounded extremely nice, and you can actually listen to it on Youtube.
 I was told that this organ had been used by Keith Emerson on a jam session in Paris.
-I later restored the organ and Leslie speaker, and I still have the modified Leslie speaker cabinet from this set up.
+I later restored the it and the Leslie speaker, and one of my new and modified Leslie speaker cabinets has the guts from this Leslie.
 To buy this organ I spent most of the money that should have been used for food when I studied.
-That sure helped me staying slim, but also very happy these years.
+That sure helped me staying slim and very happy those years.

 Moog Minimoog (1983)